3 Bedroom Home in Mills - $321,000

-Quality new twin home by Skyline Construction!
-The Diamond twin home features an open floor plan, welcoming entryway and spacious master with walk-in closet.
-This home has a large laundry room, AC, fenced backyard and an unfinished basement with plenty of room to expand.
-Estimated completion: July.
+Move-in ready quality new twin home by Skyline Construction!
+The Modern Diamond twin home features an open floor plan, welcoming entryway and spacious master with walk-in closet.
+This home has a large laundry room, granite countertops, AC, fenced backyard and an unfinished basement with plenty of room to expand.
+Call Jason Lewis @ 307-258-5000 for your personal tour!

 3 Bedroom Home in Mills - $321,000